-A cough is a reflex that your body uses to clear your airways and to protect your lungs from foreign materials and infection.
+A cough is a reflex that your body uses to clear your airways and protect your lungs from foreign materials and infection.

 You may cough in response to many different irritants.
 Some common examples include: